Proposed collection; comment request.

 FOR FURTHER INFORMATION CONTACT:

 The clearance operates in the following manner: a block of hours is reserved at the beginning of each year, and the particular activities that will be conducted under the clearance are not specified in advance.
-The Census Bureau provides information to the Office of Management and Budget (OMB) about the specific activities on a flow basis throughout the year.
+The Census Bureau provides information to OMB about the specific activities on a flow basis throughout the year.
 OMB is notified of each activity in a letter that gives specific details about the activity, rather than by means of individual clearance packages.
 At the end of each year, a report is submitted to OMB that summarizes the number of hours used as well as the nature and results of the activities completed under the clearance.

 Some modifications of the clearance from previous years are planned.
-The number of burden hours will increase to 7,500 due to the anticipation of additional activities due to the 2010 Census.
+The number of hours will remain the same at 4,000 hours.
+In addition, incentives as a survey procedure may also be the subject of research under the clearance.

 II.
 Method of Collection

-This research may be in the form of mailed or electronic questionnaires and/or focus groups, telephone interviews, or personal interviews.
+This research may be in the form of mailed or electronic questionnaires and/or focus groups, or telephone or personal interviews.

 OMB Number: 0607-0760.